In and out of equilibrium quantum metrology with mean-field quantum criticality: SQS Equilibrium Quantum Metrology

 Consequently, we may write the transformation as

 with the relevant squeezing parameter characterized by

-In the plots of Fig. \ref{plots}, the system's state is in the ordered phase ($g<4$).
-In line with previous results for equilibrium states \cite{Gar19,Bina}, we see that the quantum Fisher information diverges at the critical point ($g=4$), which means that arbitrarily large precision associated with the estimation of the quantum parameter $g$ could in principle be attained.
-Furthermore, the quantum Fisher information diverges as $g\rightarrow 0$ as well.
-As a result, we see that at the quantum to classical limit $g\rightarrow 0$, arbitrarily large precision may be available for quantum mean field systems.
+In Fig.~\ref{plots}, we focus on the ordered phase and plot the Fisher information as a function of the quantum parameter $g$.
+In line with previous results for equilibrium states \cite{Gar19,Bina}, we see that the quantum Fisher information diverges at the critical point ($g_c=4$), which means that arbitrarily large precision associated with the estimation of the quantum parameter $g$ could in principle be attained.
+Furthermore, the quantum Fisher information diverges as $g\rightarrow 0$ as well, which implies that at the quantum to classical limit $g\rightarrow 0$, arbitrarily large precision can be attained.
+This means that the ground-state is very sensitive to quantum fluctuations around the classical fix point $g=0$, which is harvested as a resource for the quantum Fisher information.